-Join Dave Schultze for an in-depth discussion in this video Lighting strategy: Setting up the material override, part of Architectural Rendering with Rhino and V-Ray.
+Join Dave Schultze for an in-depth discussion in this video Lighting strategy: Setting up the material override, part of Rhino and V-Ray: Architectural Rendering.

 - In this video I'll cover a very specific type of material called the override and you will love how this works.
 The coolest part is it works anytime whether or not your model has any materials already assigned.
 Besides being a fantastic shortcut to get nice renders fast, it's actually perfect for our lighting exposure analysis.
 We'll cover that towards the end of this video, so what is it?
 Well the override is a single color material, typically gray and with one simple setting is assigned to all geometry in your entire scene.